-The last time the Tigers won a game by more than a dozen runs was on Sept.
-6, 2013 when Omar Infante produced five hits, six RBI and the club got additional production from Austin Jackson, Miguel Cabrera, Prince Fielder, Andy Dirks, Alex Avila and Ramon Santiago.
+The last time the Detroit Tigers won a game by more than a dozen runs was on September 6, 2013, when Omar Infante's five-hit effort resulted in six runs driven in and two runs scored, with additional run production coming from Austin Jackson, Miguel Cabrera, Prince Fielder, Andy Dirks, Alex Avila and Ramon Santiago.
 That was... a long time ago.
 And considering the 2021 Tigers' most lopsided victory of the season entering Monday night was by seven runs, you wouldn't exactly expect this iteration of the team to completely blow an opponent out of the water.

 But that's exactly what happened on Monday night, with the Tigers dropping 14 runs on 19 hits against the lowly Texas Rangers, who they also happened to shut out on the other side of the ball.
 In fact, it was such a massive defeat that the Tigers took to social media to troll not only the Rangers, but their NFL counterpart.

 And what was the motivation behind such a victory?
 Perhaps it was due to the fact that a very special guest was in attendance, a certain someone that the city of Detroit could be watching for a long, long time.
 We're talking about potential No. 1 overall NBA Draft pick Cade Cunningham out of Oklahoma State.
 Though it's not completely set in stone that he'll go first overall or that the Pistons will keep that pick, that seems to be the likeliest course of action, one that was cemented a little bit further based on the fact that Cunningham met with the team on Monday.

 It was after that meeting that Cunningham attended the Tigers game and enjoyed not only a thrilling victory by the home team, but an encouraging chant from the home crowd — and the prospect gave a little laugh of approval at the end.